JacksonDingJD/Jackson-s-Personal-Website/CycloidalDrive.md

+# Cycloidal Drive

-# this summer I was intrigued by gearboxes that could generate a lot of gear reduction with no back lash.
+this summer I was intrigued by gearboxes that could generate a lot of gear reduction with no back lash.